GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Data, Reduction, and Analysis

-To identify spaxels without significant quasar flux from the PSF model, we measure the signal-to-noise ratio (SNR) of the selected broad spectral window for each spaxel.
-To calculate the noise in each spaxel, we take the standard deviation of the continuum wavelengths surrounding the broad line at rest-frame 4700--4750\AA\ and 5100--5150\AA\ for \hb, and for \ha\ we use rest-frame 6400--6430\AA\ and 6670--6700\AA; these continuum wavelength regions are also shown in Figure \ref{fig:QuasarSubtraction}.
-We calculate the SNR in each individual wavelength channel in the broad spectral window.
+To identify spaxels with significant quasar flux from the PSF model, we calculate the SNR in each individual wavelength channel across the selected broad spectral window for each spaxel, using the `ERR' extension as the noise.
 For our final PSF shape, we select spaxels in which at least three consecutive wavelength channels have $\rm{SNR}>10$, and then expand this region spatially by selecting any adjacent spaxels with $\rm{SNR}>2$ over two consecutive wavelength channels, following the \textsc{find\_signal\_in\_cube} algorithm of \citet{SunGithub} \citep[see also][]{Sun2018}.
+To reduce the effect of any artefacts and companion galaxies on the measured PSF shape, we cut the PSF at 10$\sigma$, where $\sigma=\rm{FWHM}/(2\sqrt{2\log{2}})$ and the FWHM is the diffraction limit of the telescope at the observed wavelength of \hb\ and \ha, 0.146'' and 0.201'' respectively.
 This ensures we are only performing the quasar subtraction in regions that have a broad line signal, while ensuring we extract as much of the quasar as possible.
 The resulting masked PSF shapes are shown in Figure \ref{fig:PSFs}, for both the \ha\ and \hb\ subtractions for both quasars.
+Measuring the FWHM of the resulting \hb\ PSFs gives 0.18'' for \VDES\ and 0.16'' for \DELS, and 0.23'' for \ha\ for both \VDES\ and \DELS, consistent with expectations for the PSF size.